 - “Can the issue be addressed by my teen alone or do they need to communicate a need, ask for help, or set a boundary?”
 One of the hardest steps to take for many can be asking for help or drawing a critical boundary line when it’s needed.
 You’ll need to find out what those issues are in your reflections with your teen first.
 But then, guiding them to communicate their need is key.

-- Help your teen to repair harm when needed.
+- Help your teen repair harm when needed.
 A critical step in teaching your teen about managing anger is learning how to repair harm when they’ve caused it.
 Mistakes are a critical aspect of their social learning.
-We all have our moments when we hurt another.
-But it’s that next step that they take that matters in repairing the relationship.
+Everyone has moments when they hurt another.
+But, it’s that next step that they take that matters in repairing the relationship.

 - Find small opportunities to help your teen mend relationships.
 Siblings offer a regular chance to practice this!
 If there’s fighting, then talk to your teen about how they feel first.
 When you’ve identified that they had a role in causing harm, brainstorm together how they might make their sister feel better.
 You might ask, “What could you do?”

-- Allow your teen to supply answers, and you may be surprised at how many options they come up with.
+- Allow your teen to supply answers, and you may be surprised at how many options they generate.
 Support and guide them to follow through on selecting one and doing it.

 - If you are helping your teen use this in communicating with a friend who has angered them, here’s how it might be used: “I feel angry when you pick all of our friends for your team but me, because I was counting on playing with everyone.
 Now, I am on a team with others I don’t know.”
 Practice the wording together with your teen’s specific issue.